-To reap the full benefits of this immersive experience, we highly recommend joining us for all thirteen weeks.
+To reap the full benefits of this immersive experience, we highly recommend joining us for all twelve weeks.
 Trust us, time flies on this program.
 One day you’re saying bonjour to Paris and the next, it’s beslama to Meknes.
 That being said, we can absolutely discuss a shorter program—just reach out to our travel advisors to explore your options.

 The pacing and physical requirements of this program vary by session.
 Unfortunately, other countries are not bound by the same accessibility laws as the U.S. and may not be up to the same standard of accessibility.
 We’d be happy to discuss the travel expectations of your planned itinerary and help determine if there’s some accommodation to fit your needs.